yogeshhegde/processor-sdk-doc/source/devices/AM64X/debian/index.rst

 .. rubric:: Feedback
    :name: feedback

+We are always striving to improve this product.
 If you have feedback, suggestions, or ideas on how to improve the SDK or docs, it is very appreciated.
 Please post your ideas to the Linux forum listed at :ref:`Technical Support <technical-support>`.

 +--------------------------------+----------------------------------------------------------------------------------------------------+